![]() |

 In 2020, Captain S. (full names are not allowed to be published) became the first female F-35 pilot in the IAF and is believed to be the second woman to fly the plane in combat.

-The F-35 gives Israel the edge it needs to take on groups and armies with even the most advanced technology.
+The F-35 gives Israel the edge it needs to take on groups and armies, even those with the most advanced technology.

 During the war with Hamas in 2023, F-35I Adir fighter jets shot down a cruise missile, the first known cruise missile intercept by the American-made stealth fighter.